 "Gold" buttons, beading, and embellishments are usually made with plated metals or plated plastic that can react with the air, your skin, or cosmetics to change colors and corrode leaving stains on fabric.
 Even vintage sterling silver buttons will tarnish or oxide as they react with the air and the oils of your skin.
 That tarnish can be transferred to your clothing.
 This is particularly problematic if you decide to remove or change the buttons or trim.

-How to Remove Metal Trim Stains from Washable Clothes
+Metal Trim: How to Remove From Washable Clothes

 To remove the stains from a washable garment, turn the garment inside out and hold under a cold water faucet to flush the stained area.
 This should force the metallic particles out of the fibers; then wash as recommended on the care label.